akeneo/pim-docs/contributing/conventions.rst

 When contributing code to Akeneo PIM, you must follow its code conventions (very close to Symfony Code conventions).

-This is part of our Developer Xperience effort, these conventions allow us to share the path we want to follow to make codebase more consistent and predictable.
+This is part of our Developer Xperience effort, write these conventions allow us to share the path we want to follow to continuoulsy improve our codebase.

-There are still inconsistencies in the codebase that we'll fix in coming releases, we'll continue to enhance this page to give clear best practises on:
+There are still inconsistencies in the codebase that we'll fix in coming releases.

+We'll continue to enhance the Best Practises section to give clear hints on:

-* how to contribute on Akeneo PIM
+* how to contribute code on Akeneo PIM
-* how to write custom code for Akeneo PIM Projects
+* how to customize Akeneo PIM in projects
+* how to create your own third party extension

 Bundle Organization
 -------------------